-Immediately clean up any liquid which may have splattered on the floor.
+Please consult your current Flinn Scientific Catalog/Reference Manual for general guidelines and specific procedures, and review all federal, state and local regulations that may apply, before proceeding.
+Immediately clean up any liquid that may have splattered on the floor.
 Pour any liquid remaining in the flask down the drain with excess water.
 Rinse the flask thoroughly with water.
 Remove any remains of the sodium iodide packet and place it in the trash.
-Please consult your current Flinn Scientific Catalog/Reference Manual for general guidelines and specific procedures governing the disposal of laboratory waste.